Weimar culture: Visual arts

 The Weimar Republic era began in the midst of several major movements in the fine arts that continued into the 1920s.
 German Expressionism had begun before World War I and continued to have a strong influence throughout the 1920s, although artists were increasingly likely to position themselves in opposition to expressionist tendencies as the decade went on.

 Dada had begun in Zurich during World War I, and became an international phenomenon.
 Dada artists met and reformed groups of like-minded artists in Paris, Berlin, Cologne, and New York City.
 In Germany, Richard Huelsenbeck established the Berlin group, whose members included Jean Arp, John Heartfield, Wieland Hertzfelde, Johannes Baader, Raoul Hausmann, George Grosz and Hannah Höch.
 Machines, technology, and a strong Cubism element were features of their work.
 Jean Arp and Max Ernst formed a Cologne Dada group, and held a Dada Exhibition there that included a work by Ernst that had an axe "placed there for the convenience of anyone who wanted to attack the work".
 Kurt Schwitters established his own solitary one-man Dada "group" in Hanover, where he filled two stories of a house (the Merzbau) with sculptures cobbled together with found objects and ephemera, each room dedicated to a notable artist friend of Schwitter's.
 The house was destroyed by Allied bombs in 1943.

 The New Objectivity artists did not belong to a formal group.
-Various Weimar Republic artists were oriented towards the concepts associated with it, however.
+However, various Weimar Republic artists were oriented towards the concepts associated with it.
 Broadly speaking, artists linked with New Objectivity include Käthe Kollwitz, Otto Dix, Max Beckmann, George Grosz, John Heartfield, Conrad Felixmüller, Christian Schad, and Rudolf Schlichter, who all "worked in different styles, but shared many themes: the horrors of war, social hypocrisy and moral decadence, the plight of the poor and the rise of Nazism".

 Otto Dix and George Grosz referred to their own movement as Verism, a reference to the Roman classical Verism approach called verus, meaning "truth", warts and all.
 While their art is recognizable as a bitter, cynical criticism of life in Weimar Germany, they were striving to portray a sense of realism that they saw missing from expressionist works.
 New Objectivity became a major undercurrent in all of the arts during the Weimar Republic.